Josenewmano/helloKotlin/README.md

 # helloKotlin

-Learning Kotlin on the fly
+Learning Kotlin on the fly, from https://codelabs.developers.google.com/codelabs/kotlin-bootcamp-welcome/